mak3r/matrix-portal-billboard-ble/docs/architecture.md

-# Matrix Portal Billboard Controller
+# Matrix Portal Billboard and Controller

 Rationionale for implementation on the M5StickC Plus:
 * I have a few of them laying around